stephenhodgkiss/extract-translation-text-from-php-js/README.md

 ```
 ````

-In English, the value for 'banner_EN.png' in say Spanish would be something like 'banner_ES.png'
+In English, the value could be 'banner_EN.png' and in say Spanish could be something like 'banner_ES.png'

 b.
 JS example